oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 > Note: You can also create the project using [Spring Initalizr Web UI](https://start.spring.io/)

 If you inspect the contents of `build.gradle`, you will find the Okta Spring Boot Starter dependency is included.
-The Okta Spring Boot Starter simplifies the process of adding authentication into your Spring Boot application by auto-configuring the necessary classes and adhering to best practices, eliminating the need for you to do it manually.
+The Okta Spring Boot Starter is the Okta's Spring Security integration.
+It simplifies the process of adding authentication into your Spring Boot application by auto-configuring the necessary classes and adhering to best practices, eliminating the need for you to do it manually.
 It leverages the OAuth 2.0 and OpenID Connect protocols for user authentication.

 Add the following dependency to `build.gradle`: